ndrewh/pyda/docs/pages/getting-started/installation.md

 ## Experimental pip install (macOS and Linux)

 !!! warning
     macOS support is extremely experimental and may not work.
+See "a note on macOS" below.

 Installation with pip may take ~1-2 minutes to complete, as it builds everything from source.